After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 The last 4 miles sucked.
 Everyone we met along the way was hating every minute of it.
 We were all so thankful to finally be back at the Going-to-the-Sun road a few hours later.

 After an intense 13 mile hike above 8,000 feet, we were all starving.
 We drove outside of the park to find a good spot to eat.
-With a quick detour to the local Whiskey Distillery for a shot, where we got a good tip for a dinner spot.
+Our first stop was the local whiskey distillery for a shot.
+Joe and I had first visited this distillery in 2013, before a white water rafting trip.

-We had a fantastic dinner, I got pulled pork tacos, mashed potatoes, and baked beans with a huckleberry lemonade.
+While at the distillery, we learned of a great local restaurant with big portions.
+We had a fantastic dinner there!
+I got pulled pork tacos, mashed potatoes, and baked beans with a huckleberry lemonade.
 After dinner we headed for another free campsite, this time along a river.
 We all passed out within 20 minutes.

-The next morning we parted ways and went off on our separate journeys.
+The next morning we parted ways and continued on our separate journeys.
 I was thankful to have met such wonderful people and to share a great hike and dinner with them.
 This was the perfect way to end my adventure in Glacier National Park.

 Now that Glacier National Park is behind me, I'm off to the West Coast!
 I'll be photographing waterfalls along the Oregon / Washington border then heading up the Pacific Coast to Olympic and beyond!